Excel University Preview

 That is what happened to me: a 2 week process became a 2 day process when I figured out how to apply the power of Excel.

 How do we accomplish our goal?

-The idea of a “framework” just means that apart from Excel skills, we need to focus on the way we approach our Excel workbooks in order to get our work done faster.
+The idea of a "process" just means that apart from Excel skills, we need to have a systematic way to optimize our workbooks for efficiency and accuracy.

 I've formalized the process I used to get the monthly 2 week project down to 2 days.
 I call it the Excel Speed Loop.
 I think about it like this:

 Since Excel is used by millions of people to do many different things, the exact skills we all need vary based on the type of work we do.
-But, there are common skills that most Excel users need.
+But, there are common skills that help many Excel users.